jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 * As most Franzen novels, *Freedom* is brilliant.
 There are moments when its information-overload style becomes a bit monotonous, and its self-loathing characters become a bit much, but any rough edges the book may have are redeemed by the last 50 pages, which comprise the most redemptive about-face in American literature.
 Franzen still manages to be one of the few that manage to write serious novels this readable.

+16) [**Neuromancer** by *William Gibson*][neuromancer]

+* This one is a trip.
+I'd be remiss if I implied that I had any idea of what was going on here, but *Neuromancer* is nothing if not insane.
+Despite my confusion, Gibson's prose and his strange visions of bombed-out hackers and space ports kept me going.
+Definitely a book I'll have to reread.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999
 [stranger]:            https://www.amazon.com/Stranger-Albert-Camus/dp/0679720200